nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 ---
 title: Run Node.js scripts from the command line
 description: 'How to run any Node.js script from the CLI'
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, akazyti
 section: Getting Started
 category: learn
 ---